glennhenry/cs-notes/docs/data-structures-and-algorithms/19-dynamic-programming/dynamic-programming.md

 Here is the visualization, we only need to compute each Fibonacci sequence once.
 This results in $O(n)$ time complexity, where $n$ is the Fibonacci sequence we want to calculate.

 ![Memoization 2](./memoization-2.png)
-Source : Source : https://avikdas.com/2019/04/15/a-graphical-introduction-to-dynamic-programming.html (with modification)
+Source: Source: https://avikdas.com/2019/04/15/a-graphical-introduction-to-dynamic-programming.html (with modification)

 ### Bottom-Up